binance/binance-spot-api-docs/testnet/web-socket-api.md

 * All timestamps in the JSON responses are in **milliseconds in UTC by default**.
 To receive the information in microseconds, please add the parameter `timeUnit=MICROSECOND` or `timeUnit=microsecond` in the URL.
 * Timestamp parameters (e.g. `startTime`, `endTime`, `timestamp`) can be passed in milliseconds or microseconds.
 * All field names and values are **case-sensitive**, unless noted otherwise.
+* If there are enums or terms you want clarification on, please see [SPOT Glossary](../faqs/spot_glossary.md) for more information.

 ## Request format